-The observed mean scattering time of 9.8~$\pm$~2~ms at 1.25 GHz is far too small for the FRB's host galaxy to lie behind our proposed host galaxy association.
+The observed mean scattering time of 10~$\pm$~2~ms at 1.25 GHz is likely too small for the FRB's host galaxy to lie behind our proposed host galaxy association.
 In this alternative scenario, the host galaxy would lie at a redshift $z_{\rm h} > 0.241$ that depends on the foreground galaxy's contribution to the total DM budget.
-The redshift implied by the DM-$z$ relation with a foreground galaxy DM contribution of about 474 pc cm$^{-3}$ based on H$\alpha$ EM.
-The FRB would pass through the intervening galaxy at a redshift $z_\mathcal{l} = 0.241$ at an impact parameter of about 4 kpc (based on the observed offset of the FRB localization in the optical images).
-The scattering contribution of the intervening galaxy lens is related to its DM contribution by\cite{Ocker2021}
+The FRB would pass through the putative intervening galaxy at a redshift $z_\mathcal{l} = 0.241$ at an impact parameter of about 4 kpc (based on the observed offset of the FRB localization in the optical images).
+The scattering contribution of the intervening galaxy lens is related to its DM contribution by\cite{Ocker2021, 2021arXiv210801172C}